HorstBaerbel/approx/README.md

 # C++ testbed for (transcendental) function approximations

 Tests some transcendental function approximations, e.g. for sqrt() for speed and precision.
 Note that **these are approximations only with varying degrees of precision and speed.** I consciously left out tricks like using assembler code or SSE / NEON.
-These should be obvious and can be used in conjuctions with some of the the methods here.
+These should be obvious and can be used in conjuction with some of the the methods here.
 Also a good compiler makes those optimizations for you anyway.
-Note that you should **compile with optimizations on**, otherwise your results will be off!
+Note that you should **compile with optimizations on** (```-O2 -ffast-math```), otherwise your results will be off!

 ## License